saroad2/statue/docs/quick_start.md

     statue run

-And all the formatters and linters defined in the configuration will run on your codebase.
+And all the commands defined in the configuration will run on your codebase.

 !!! note